cwbbk/HFSHPO/src/README.md

-Download the sourcecode of the implementation of HIP+-based knowledge discovery framework.
+Download and execute HFSHPO.py — the sourcecode of the implementation of HIP+-based knowledge discovery framework.